ratihbudii/python_crud_program_warehouse/README.md

     ```

 2. **CRUD Operations:**
-    * **Show Product:** Showing all Product, include Product ID, Medicine Name, Stock, Price, Supplier Name.
-    * **Add Product:** Add a new Product record, for example, a new product in a product stocks systems,
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+    * **Create:** Add a new Product record, for example, a new Product Medicine in a Product Medicine management system, providing details like Product ID, Medicine Name, Stock, Price, Supplier Name.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Retrieve product information by Product ID, Medicine Name, Stock, Price, Supplier Name.
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify product information and or product stocks.
-    * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+    * **Delete:** Remove a product record from the system.

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
+This project utilizes a Dictionary to represent Product data.
 The following fields are typically stored:
+   * Product ID: String - ID of product
+   * Medicine Name: String - Name of the medicine
+   * Stock: Integer - Stock of the product
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
+   * Price: Integer - Price of the product
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
+   * Supplier Name: String - Name of the supplier
-   * ...
-(List all relevant fields)

 ## Contributing
 We welcome contributions to this project!
 Please feel free to open a pull request, sent to ratih.budi97@gmail.com or submit an issue if you encounter any problems or have suggestions for improvements.